Blendify/blender-manual/trunk/blender_docs/manual/editors/timeline.rst

 ------------------------

 By default, the *Frame Range* (Frame Start 1 to Frame End 250) is a lighter shade of gray.
-The start and end frame can be set to the *Playhead* by pressing :kbd:`S` or :kbd:`E`.
+You can change the frame range in the top right of the Timeline header, or in the Output Properties.

 Keyframes